When selling your home in Floresville, La Vernia or Poth you do want a local agent who understands Wilson County.

 Ask this question ahead of time to find out whether your agent could end up on both sides of the deal.
 Although it won’t necessarily represent a conflict of interests, such a situation could, nevertheless, be less than optimal for you as the seller.
 At the least, it could make you uncomfortable, never being sure whose interests the agent is really looking out for.
 At worst, it could result in less than the best deal for you because the agent also wanted commission and fees from the buyer.
 But forewarned is forearmed, so ask.
 Ask if the agent’s broker allows their agents to “double side” a transaction.

 What is your marketing plan?

 No matter how much real estate knowledge and experience an agent has, without a viable marketing plan, they won’t do you much good.
 A sale takes marketing, so you need to know ahead of time how your agent plans to market your home.
 When it comes to homes for sale, marketing always drives the sale.
 Homes for sale in Floresville and in La Vernia and other parts of Wilson county is a smaller market than San Antonio.
 Some people are not even aware of the benefits of living in this area.
 How great it is and how convenient.
-That is the purpose behind Our Towns.
-To give people an understanding of our community.
+That is the purpose behind Our Towns and other blog posts or advertising mediums such as Facebook, etc. To give people an understanding of our community.